A Cardinal’s ordeal: George Pell’s Prison Journal

 accounts.
 This was the result of amateur incompetence, not corruption, but he also found evidence of the criminality that thrives in such conditions.
 His investigations were often met with

-guilty.
 But Pell had not reckoned with the hysteria that his case unleashed.
-In his introduction to Volume 1 of _Prison Journal _(Ignatius Press) George Weigel, the American Catholic
+In his introduction to Volume 1 of Prison Journal (Ignatius Press) George Weigel, the American Catholic theologian, quite

-theologian, quite reasonably compares the sulphurous atmosphere surrounding Cardinal Pell, especially in his native state of Victoria, to that provoked by the Dreyfus Affair in late
+reasonably compares the sulphurous atmosphere surrounding Cardinal Pell, especially in his native state of Victoria, to that provoked by the Dreyfus Affair in late 19th-century France.
+It

-19th-century France.
-It amounted to a witch-hunt and character assassination extending over several years.
-Large parts of the media bayed for his blood, none more so than the taxpayer-funded
+amounted to a witch-hunt and character assassination extending over several years.
+Large parts of the media bayed for his blood, none more so than the taxpayer-funded Australian National

-Australian National Broadcasting Corporation.
-Anti-Catholic prejudice was compounded by the Cardinal’s social conservatism and sceptical views on climate change, an incendiary subject in
+Broadcasting Corporation.
+Anti-Catholic prejudice was compounded by the Cardinal’s social conservatism and sceptical views on climate change, an incendiary subject in Australian politics.

-means”.
-The _Prison Journal_ opens on Pell’s first night in solitary confinement at Melbourne Assessment Prison and ends in July 2019, as he awaits the result of his appeal to the Supreme
+The Prison Journal opens on Pell’s first night in solitary confinement at Melbourne Assessment Prison and ends in July 2019, as he awaits the result of his appeal to the Supreme Court of

-Court of Victoria.
-The entries record the daily routine, the weather during the two lone exercise periods, which he also uses for daily meditations, his physical conditions (firm mattress,
+Victoria.
+The entries record the daily routine, the weather during the two lone exercise periods, which he also uses for daily meditations, his physical conditions (firm mattress, hot

-for You at Home_, sport and documentaries – Michael Portillo’s railway journeys are a favourite.
+You at Home, sport and documentaries – Michael Portillo’s railway journeys are a favourite.
 As a republican, he is surprised by how much coverage there is of the royal family.
-He reads
+He reads War

 appointments, gym sessions and the humiliation of strip searches.
 Once a week he receives Communion from the prison chaplain, and he reads and comments on a passage from the breviary every